-The neighbourhood has direct access onto the bushland path system at the Redland's Indigiscapes Centre.
+This neighbourhood has direct access onto the bushland path system at Indigiscapes.
 The path network offers a lovely urban bushwalking experience.

 The main external boundary roads and main internal streets have formed footpaths.
 Strategically placed easements exist at the end of some cul-de-sacs enabling ease of movement throughout the neighbourhood and the urban parks are also formed at the end of cul-de-sacs enabling pedestrian flow.